aaronfox/Simulated-Annealing-and-Greedy-TSP/README.txt

+The source code of the program can be found at: https://github.com/aaronfox/Simulated-Annealing-and-Greedy-TSP

 To run the program, you must have Python 3 installed.
 You must also have all the prerequsuite Python modules using Python's pip installer:

 pip install itertools